 Don’t want to rely on the whims of the tides?
 Our friends at Viator have you covered with a full day tour of Holy Island, Alnwick Castle and the Kingdom of Northumbira.

-I hope you enjoyed, my perfectly imperfect solo travel adventure to Berwick Upon Tweed!
+I hope you enjoyed, my perfectly imperfect solo day trip to Berwick Upon Tweed!
 I’m glad I took the time to get off the train and explore, and I will definitely go back for a longer visit someday.

 Which hidden gems are you just dying to explore?